 But I think a key reason is that many boomers haven’t found ways they can volunteer the way they want to, by putting their talents and skills to use, rather than by stuffing envelopes, answering phones and donating food.”

-How did Pat find so much volunteer work?
+How did Pat find so many options for volunteering in retirement?

 Pat’s comment about being so tired caught me off guard.
 She is such a successful volunteer that she is exhausted.
 Here’s a Boomer who seems to have figured out volunteering in retirement.
 But, how did she find all of these activities?
 Was she already involved in them well before retirement?
 Did her church play a key role as she transitioned into retirement?
 Was she a multi-millionaire who started a foundation?